blaxx/sling-todo/README.md

 # Sling TODO

 A TODO List application in the spirit of TODO MVC illustrating the basics of Sling based development.
+Each `variant` branch demonstrates a different way of building a TODO application using the mechanisms exposed by Apache Sling.
+Which model is "right" is very dependent on your situation or technical requirements.
+As such this collection makes no effort to point at on single way of doing things but instead illustrates
+the flexibility provided by Sling.

 ## Installation